bluekamandy/japanese-chords-glove/README.md

 ## Introduction

 The idea of this project is to create a very basic musical instrument that can be played using a glove that one wears over the hand.
-Because I'm right-handed, I'll be making the glov for my left hand and playing with my right.
+Because I'm right-handed, I'll be making the glove for my left hand and playing with my right.

 This is an exploration of chord progressions.
 My knowledge of music theory is very basic, so this project is also a vehicle to learn more about the technical details of musical chords and audio synthesis using Processing.